ostis-ai/.github/profile/README.md

 negotiable intellectual computer systems, named The OSTIS Standard and writing in the form of sources of wide-ranging, consistent and extensible knowledge base of subject areas and ontologies;
-- The Intelligent MetaSystem, based the OSTIS Technology, to automate designing and manufacturing, operation and reengineering ostis-systems, named IMS-ostis, that includes the OSTIS Standard knowldge base;
+- The Intelligent MetaSystem, based the OSTIS Technology, to automate designing and manufacturing, operation and reengineering ostis-systems, named IMS-ostis, that includes the OSTIS Standard knowldge base.

+***From data science to knowledge science!***